lexer

 local css_start_rule = #css_tag * tag

 Now that the parent knows when to switch to the child, it needs to know when to switch back.
-In the case of HTML/CSS, the switch back occurs when the lexer encounters an ending “style” tag, though the lexer should still style the tag as an HTML tag:
+In the case of HTML/CSS, the switch back occurs when the lexer encounters an ending “style” tag, though the lexer should still tag that tag as an HTML tag:

 local css_end_rule = #P('</style>') * tag